What is Tethered Spinal Cord Syndrome?

 Imaging Tests

-- Magnetic Resonance Imaging (MRI): This is the most effective imaging technique for identifying tethered spinal cord.
+- Magnetic Resonance Imaging (MRI): This is the most effective imaging technique for identifying a tethered spinal cord.
 It provides detailed images of the spinal cord and surrounding structures.

-Treatment of Tethered Spinal Cord Syndrome
+What Are the Treatment Options for Tethered Spinal Cord Syndrome?

 Treatment options for tethered spinal cord syndrome vary based on the severity of symptoms and the underlying cause.